Dynam1c-52/Account-creator/README.md

 # Account-creator
-A power shell script to create a user account in active directory.
+A power shell script to create a user account within active directory, administrator privileges is required.